Unifi TV

-Unifi TV (stylized as unifi tv, formerly known as HyppTV prior to January 2018) is an IPTV service operated by Telekom Malaysia (TM).
-It was launched in 2010 as part of TM's bundled Triple-play service offering of VoIP Telephone, Internet and IPTV called unifi.
+Unifi TV (formerly known as hyppTV, stylized as unifi TV prior to January 2018) is an IPTV service operated by Unifi.
+It was launched in 2010 as part of Unifi's bundled service offering of VoIP telephone, Internet and IPTV.

 History

+An early version of Hypp TV, running through TM's Streamyx broadband service in the Klang Valley, launched in September 2004.

+Hypp TV launched on 22 March 2010, providing about 20 channels and 200 hours of on-demand movies and TV series.

+On 1 November 2010, Hypp TV began charging RM 10 for its premium channels and video-on-demand from RM 8.

+In 2010, the Hypp TV service was available to over 16,000 residential customers, rising to 750,000 in 2016.

+In November 2012, TM began offering Hypp TV to its business customers "as one of UniFi Biz's Value Added Services", which include two bundled packages such as the Fox Package and Star Chinese Package.

+On 15 October 2015, Hypp TV launched HyppBox, an on-demand karaoke service which was the first of its kind on Malaysian TV platform.
+The service is offered to Hypp TV customers at affordable prices, starting at RM5.90.

-On 12 January 2018, as part of a true convergence initiative by TM, HyppTV and HyppTV Everywhere was rebranded to unifi TV and unifi playTV respectively.
+On 12 January 2018, as part of a true convergence initiative by TM, HyppTV and HyppTV Everywhere were rebranded to unifi TV and unifi playTV respectively.

 In January 2019, TM temporarily stopped offering free unifi TV set-top boxes for new unifi Home and broadband customers, instead providing free access to unifi playTV, citing changing consumer behaviours of watching content on the go and the rising trend of OTT streaming.
 However, this resulted in new unifi TV users being unable to enjoy benefits the unifi TV set-top box had, such as improved visual quality and watching channels exclusive to the set-top box (such as majority channels from The Walt Disney Company Asia Pacific, joining contests and using TV apps).

 On 15 January 2020, unifi TV launched the unifi Plus Box, which ran off Android TV.
 The box was manufactured by Skyworth Digital.
 It introduced new features such as the delivery of 4K content through the unifi TV app and as of 2022 comes with several pre-installed streaming apps including iflix, BBC Player, YuppTV, and Viu.
 Ultimate Pack subscribers have free access to Disney+ Hotstar, BBC Player, SPOTV NOW and beIN Sports Connect.

 On 30 June 2020, the unifi TV app was updated to allow subscribers to download the app on other Android TV devices without the need for the Plus Box.
 The app is available on Google-certified devices, and to users which have been migrated.

 Services

 The service is being offered to residential and business customers in Malaysia over an optical fiber network via Fiber to the Home (FTTH) for landed properties and VDSL2 for high rise properties.

-This IPTV service was later offered to Streamyx ADSL2+ (now called as "Broadband" or "pre-unifi") customers.
-However, due to the technical limitations of ADSL on copper line, certain features like picture-in-picture (PiP) and high-definition (HD) available to unifi customers are not available for Streamyx customers.
-The bandwidth is also shared for both Internet and IPTV for Streamyx customers.

-The IPTV service is also available to all mobile device subscribers with the unifi playTV (officially known as playtv@unifi) app (formerly known as HyppTV Everywhere) for Android and iOS.
-Each unifi TV subscriber is entitled to two free mobile devices for watching, and customers are free to sign up for extra packages on an à-la-carte basis.
-A specially-priced data plan may be purchased from several telcos to ensure watching shows doesn't drain the data quota of the phone.